martinkooij/MMM-AfterShip/README.md

 position: 'top_right',	// This can be any of the regions.
 Best results in left or right regions.
 header: 'My Parcels',   // This is optional
 config: {
-	apiKey: 'Your API KEY goes here', // Your API Key from tracktry.com
+	useAfterShip: 'Your API KEY goes here', // Your API Key from aftership.com, comment line otherwise
+	useTrackTry: 'Your API KEY goes here', // Your API key from tracktry.com, comment line otherwise
 	maxNumber: 10, //maximum number of Parcels to show
 	showCourier: true,
 	autoHide: false, // hide module on mirror when there are no deliveries to be shown